zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     - Select the *Open Properties* option in the popup menu.
 The properties display in the lower panel.

+    - In the *Title* field at the right, enter *Order Request Needing Reconsideration*.
+This will make the task clear to the Store Manager when the task is dispatched to them.

+    - In the associated *Task Summary* field, enter *This is an order request that has been evaluated by a regional manager.
+It needs additional justification.*

     - Create the form for the store managers to use to edit an order request and resubmit it for re-evaluation: